-In addition to the presentation of new facts and ways to think about Chinese history and inequality 1700-2000, our course takes advantage of a flipped classroom approach to train students to work together in groups rather than individually, and to improve your oral and written English communication skills as well as your critical thinking.
-We do so because of the increasing importance of working styles - cooperation, creativity, leadership and working skills - critical thinking and communication - in the global work place.
+In addition to the presentation of new facts and ways to think about Chinese history and inequality 1700-2000, our course takes advantage of a flipped classroom approach to train students to work together in groups rather than individually, and to improve oral and written English communication skills as well as critical thinking.
+We do so because of the increasing importance of working styles - cooperation, creativity, leadership - and working skills - critical thinking and communication - in the global workplace.

 We have filmed course lectures in some 55-60 approximately ten-minute 'chunks'.
-Students are required to watch these class lectures outside the classroom before class meetings and to use in-class time instead for active learning through group presentations on weekly assigned questions, group comments on these presentations, as well as individual participation and in-class discussion of these assignments.
+Students are required to watch these class lectures outside the classroom before class meetings and to use in-class time for active learning through group presentations on weekly assigned questions, group comments on these presentations, as well as individual participation and discussion.

-We also hope to use E-Learning software developed at HKUST to build on connectivity to the 11,000 on-line students who have taken or are taking other versions of this class through Coursera and through such HKUST programs as the Hong Kong-Beijing University Alliance, Hong Kong-Shanghai University Alliance, and the Association of East Asian Research Universities to foster greater engagement with students elsewhere and to create a larger learning community.
+This course also utilizes E-Learning software developed at HKUST to build on connectivity to the 11,000 on-line students who have taken or are taking other versions of this class through Coursera and through such HKUST programs as the Hong Kong-Beijing University Alliance, Hong Kong-Shanghai University Alliance, and the Association of East Asian Research Universities to foster greater engagement with students elsewhere and to create a larger learning community.

-Since we already have Research UG and PG Programs of Instruction to develop socalled 'hard' research skills, the focus of this class is on developing soft rather than hard research skills.
+Since we already have Research UG and PG Programs of Instruction to develop socalled 'hard' research skills, the focus of this class is on developing 'soft' skills.
 We prioritize four sets of soft skills which are necessary for virtually all professional achievement:

-- □ Critical Thinking use of evidence and importance of values - □ Narrative construction from descriptive, to analytic, to persuasive - □ Oral argumentation timed presentation, peer commenting, and responses - □ Group Teamwork coordination, cooperation, leadership
+Critical Thinking - use of evidence and distinguishing between facts and values Narrative construction - from descriptive, to analytic, to persuasive Oral argumentation - timed presentation, constructive peer commenting, and cogen responses Group Teamwork - coordination, cooperation, leadership

-Our motivation for these pedagogical priorities is because going forward, most professional post-tertiary employment will require the above four skills.
+Our motivation for these pedagogical priorities is because succeeding in most professional post-tertiary employment requires the above four skills.
 Moreover, much of the global work environment will often be in mixed-mode and/or fully on-line groups rather than individual face to face assignments.
 As such, students need to use these skills to interact professionally, engage in group discussions, and organize and present group work through both virtual and face-to-face modes of communication.